 - With our Early Signing Discount, you get up to a 10% discount right off the bat, just for switching to Allstate.

 - Take advantage of our Multiple Motorcycle Discount to save 10 to 35 percent by insuring multiple bikes.

 - You may be eligible for a discount if you've recently completed a motorcycle, moped, or scooter safety course.

 Scooters and mopeds offer more than a high cool factor.
 Whether you get an old-school retro model with a steel body or a tricked-out modern version with LCD displays, scooters and mopeds are usually less expensive than motorcycles.
 Almost all of them have automatic transmissions, which make them easier to drive than motorcycles.

 Yet for all of their pluses, there are some downsides, too.
 For starters, scooters and mopeds don't have the protective air bags and seat belts that come standard on cars, and they don't have the on-road stability of motorcycles.

 Many people like the vintage cool of older models, but they can be labor-intensive to maintain, tracking down parts can be challenging, and they may require a lot of TLC (and scooter know-how) to keep on the road.

 A scooter or moped may be a fun way to zip around town, but you still need to wear the right gear.
-Check out our Tips for Buying the Right Gear article before you make decisions about the gear you'll be wearing.
+Check out our "Motorcycle Safety Gear: Safety Trumps Style" article before you make decisions about the gear you'll be wearing.